 Take the bus.
 You will have to do a little taxi hopping in addition to the bus ride, but it isn’t that big of a hassle and is pretty inexpensive.
 The buses are modern and comfortable and have toilets on board.
 They also have air conditioning that they like to keep cranked, so bring a sweater.
 No matter where you are from, you will probably be cold.
 Below you will find specific instructions on taking the bus from the Santo Domingo Airport to Cabarete Palm Beach Condos:

 - Hail a taxi (minivan) at the airport and have them take you to either Metro or Caribe Tours.
 The depots are located about 10 minutes away from each other just west of the Zona Colonial.
-A taxi ride to the either bus depot will cost about US $25 and take 25-35 minutes.
+A taxi ride to either bus depot will cost about US $25 and take 25-35 minutes.
 The $25 fare is for the taxis posted up at the airport.
-If you are traveling light you can always walk out to the street and grab a local taxi for around US $10.
+If you are travelling light you can always walk out to the street and grab a local taxi for around US $10.

 - Once at the bus depot:

-- Local’s Tip: Metro is a little faster and nicer, but has less departure times than Caribe Tours.
+- Local’s Tip: Metro is a little faster and nicer, but has fewer departure times than Caribe Tours.
 So, plan accordingly.
 Remember that it will take you up to 2 hours to get your luggage and through customs at the airport.

-- Once you are in Sosua, you can take a guagua (public minibus that comes by every 10 minutes or so, you will know it when you see a man hanging out of the door whistling at you, just wave your hand and it will stop) straight to our Condos if you arrive in the day.
+- Once you are in Sosua, you can take a guagua (public minibus that comes by every 10 minutes or so, you will know it when you see a man hanging out of the door whistling at you, just wave your hand and it will stop) straight to our Condos if you arrive on the day.
 This is not a great option if you have a lot of luggage.
-About 30 minutes and RD $30.If you arrive at night, or have a lot of luggage, you can grab a taxi and be in Cabarete in 15 minutes for about RD $500.
+About 30 minutes and RD $30.If you arrive at night or have a lot of luggage, you can grab a taxi and be in Cabarete in 15 minutes for about RD $500.
 Have no fear, there will be a heard of qualified taxis waiting around the stop when you get off the bus.